AG-Schumann/GeMSE_environment/README.md

 ## Generate Docker container

-There is an [automatic workflow](https://github.com/AG-Schumann/GeMSE_environment/tree/master/.github/workflows) in charge of building the container and uploading it to the [DockerHub](https://hub.docker.com/), after each commit to master branch.
+There is an [automatic workflow](https://github.com/AG-Schumann/GeMSE_environment/tree/master/.github/workflows) in charge of building the container and uploading it to the [DockerHub](https://hub.docker.com/) after each commit to master branch.
+For the moment under [Diego's profile](https://hub.docker.com/u/ramirezdiego).

 If you want to build this container locally, [install Docker](https://docs.docker.com/engine/install/) and run